sobobe01/Menu-Driven-Program/readME.txt

-This program calculate the charges for a health club member.
+This program calculates the charges for a health club member.
-This program is done is work through using functions in cpp.
+This program makes use of functions in cpp.

 Thank you!